Protect Web Endpoints

 - GET(XHR/Fetch): Use when the protected application makes an XHTTPRequest or Fetch API call to get the content of the page.
 GET requests are protected only if they are sent by XHTTPRequest from a page with Bot Defense JavaScript injected, not from direct navigation using the address bar or link.

 - POST: The most commonly attacked method.
 F5 recommends that you protect all POST requests.
+Bot Defense analyzes POST requests to determine if they are part of a bot attack such as credential stuffing or form submission abuse.

 - GET(Document): Use to protect endpoints on a web page that can be accessible by GET requests without visiting the main page.
 When you configure an endpoint using GET(Document), Bot Defense displays an interstitial page that is transparent to the user but that allows it to collect telemetry data about the requests.
 Note that you cannot use GET(Document) with mobile endpoints.